Happy New Year 2020

 Afternoon Appetizers, California wine and the entertaining Funstrummers.
 What some senior centers want to brighten up the day?
 Some say we make the day go by fast.

 The Senior Center put on an information day for programs at the center and in the community.
-Our senior program is possibly one of the most fun to join in.
 We saw a lot of our friends there.

 Accordions accompany the Funstrummers at the Good Time Accordion Club in Escalon.
 They meet the first Wednesday of each month.
-We were fortunate to join in one of their fun evenings full of Swiss, Italian, Jewish, Swing, Dance and otherwise interesting music.
+Their fun evenings are full of Swiss, Italian, Jewish, Swing, Dance and interesting music.

 Our guests on this Friday afternoon were very playful and correctly guessed all our musical questions and sang almost every song.